gardener/etcd-druid/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md

        etcd-main-1   2/2     Running   0          1m
        etcd-main-2   2/2     Running   0          1m
        ```
-       Additionally, check if the ETCD CR is ready with `kubectl get etcd etcd-main` :
+       Additionally, check if the Etcd CR is ready with `kubectl get etcd etcd-main` :
        ```                                                                                                                                                 ✹
        NAME        READY   AGE
        etcd-main   true    13d
        ```

        Additionally, check the leases for 30 seconds at least.
 There should be leases starting with `etcd-main` as many as `etcd-main` replicas.
 One of those leases will have holder identity as `<etcd-member-id>:Leader` and rest of those leases have holder identities as `<etcd-member-id>:Member`.
-The `AGE` of those leases can also be inspected to identify if those leases were updated in conjunction with the restart of the ETCD cluster: Example:
+The `AGE` of those leases can also be inspected to identify if those leases were updated in conjunction with the restart of the Etcd cluster: Example:

        ```
        NAME        HOLDER                  AGE